mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 ##### 47:47

 **Question**: Roshi?
-Sometimes so many things come up, especially the first couple days of [sesshin](glossary#sesshin), it seems like it takes an enormous effort to return to the breath.
-Should we use effort?
+Sometimes so many things come up, especially the first couple days of [sesshin](glossary#sesshin), it seems like it takes enormous effort to return to the breath.
+Should we use that enormous effort?

-**Katagiri**: Uh, *enormous* effort – we cannot continue enormous effort.
+**Katagiri**:  We cannot continue *enormous* effort.
 So, sometimes [use effort]; don’t attach to enormous effort constantly.
 Sometimes enormous effort makes you exhausted.
 At that time, forget it!
 Just *relax*, okay? *[The group laughs.]* Just relax!
-And, you know, taking a breath, and a short breath, and a long breath; letting it go.
+And then, taking a breath, and a short breath, and a long breath; letting it go.

 And while you take a breath, very naturally, as naturally as you can – then, your mind can calm.
 Maybe it takes an hour?
 Maybe two hours; maybe a day.
 It’s okay.
 And then if your mind is very relaxed, let’s return.

 ##### 49:08

 **Question**: Roshi?
-Are you saying that you should just go with whatever amount of effort you feel?
+Are you saying then that you should just go with whatever amount of effort you feel?

 **Katagiri**: Mmm-mmm.
+No.

-No. The center is always the center.
+The center is always the center.
 Okay?
 You must be in the center.

 So you have to see.
-[A person] says, always [in zazen] many things happen.
-At that time, you really need lots of effort.
-Sometimes, you need that enormous effort.
+[One person] says, always [in zazen] many things happen; at that time you really need lots of effort.
+Sometimes you need that enormous effort.
 Of course you have to push yourself.
-And on the other hand, sometimes it’s not always good.
-In the process of using the enormous effort ... you can see there are lots of things happening again, which you have never seen before – so, [you are] adding something more, adding to the enormous effort.
-There are lots of things happening again; *extra* things happen.
-For instance, enormous effort makes you exhausted; that is something extra.
-That’s why in the process of enormous effort, we have to see what is enormous effort.
+And on the other hand, it’s not always good.
+In the process of using the enormous effort, you can see there are lots of things happening again, which you have never seen before – so, [you are] adding something more, adding to the enormous effort.
+There are lots *extra* things happening.
+For instance, enormous effort makes you exhausted: that is something extra.
+That’s why in the process of enormous effort, we have to see what enormous effort is.
 We have to take care of enormous effort.

 **Same person**: I’m a little confused, I’m not sure I’m understanding you.
 What I was thinking of is that, sometimes I have enormous effort to put out, or even if I don’t feel it right now, I can get myself to put it out.
 Other times, I don’t have the effort here; I could try to force myself to find it, but it really feels like I don’t want to put much effort.
 I thought I understood you saying to [the person] that when we’re feeling not a lot of effort, it’s okay to go with that for a while.

 **Katagiri**: In zazen there is a basic rule, [there is] a basic way of life which is called zazen.
 Physically, already we have it here.
 That’s why, even though you forget the enormous effort, still there is an effort, physically.
 Breathing.

 That’s a point, but in daily living, it’s a little different.
-For instance, a [person’s] diet may be difficult.
-But still there is that you must be centered – [you must be in the] center of life.
-It means, even though you forget enormous effort ... it’s not necessary to be confused by it.
-“To be confused by” means you are completely dragged away by the mess; lots of questions.
+For instance, a person’s diet may be difficult.
+But still there is that you must be in the center of life.
+It means, even though you forget enormous effort, it’s not necessary to be confused by it.
+“To be confused by” means you are completely dragged away by the “mess”; lots of questions.
 So, still there is effort.
-“Forget enormous effort” doesn’t mean completely throw it away; still [there is] effort.
+“Forget enormous effort” doesn’t mean completely throw it away; still there is effort.

 **Same person**: So there’s kind of a minimum level, that you always have to...